• Home

 She decided to become a coach because of her positive attitude and the want to help make a difference.
 “I have a deep passion for the game and have a strong desire to see others enjoy it as much as I do.”
 She believes that helping to coach the younger generation gives her an opportunity to contribute to the bowling community.
 Coaching also helps her as she feels that it gives her the ability to learn continuously and improve her own bowling skills too.

 Coach Michael started bowling when he was around 8 years old also in this same Junior program!
 Some of his fondest memories as a junior were helping to do the fundraisers like the annual car wash with all the other juniors that helped fund the junior tournaments.
-The group trips going to the State and Pepsi tournaments up north i
+The group trips going to the State and Pepsi tournaments up nor

 Coach Michael started bowling when he was around 8 years old also in this same Junior program!
 Some of his fondest memories as a junior were helping to do the fundraisers like the annual car wash with all the other juniors that helped fund the junior tournaments.
 The group trips going to the State and Pepsi tournaments up north in San Francisco or down in Oceanside and San Diego as a large group all staying together and having fun doing the pool and pizza parties after bowling were some of the best times.